luhmann/hired/doc/architecture/decisions/0009-testing-concept.md

 setup.
 The combination of webdriver, selenium-server, an additional testing-framework like Protractor or Nightwatch and a local/remote selenium-grid makes for a lot of potential sources of error.
 Plus if something goes wrong in your testing software, such as Protractor, it can be notoriously hard to debug.
-* The [TestPyramid](https://martinfowler.com/bliki/TestPyramid.html) is a popular concept which acknowledges this shortcomings.
+* The [TestPyramid](https://martinfowler.com/bliki/TestPyramid.html) is a popular concept which acknowledges these shortcomings.
 It advocates having a lot of unit tests, less integration tests and only a few e2e-tests.

 ## Decision